 The easy way out is cut & paste, but that doesn't scale, as it's awkward to be switching away from what you're currently writing to find and select various characters.

 Note the following was tested on the Fedora Core 1 linux distribution, but should apply to anywhere X windows (XFree86 or X.Org) is running.
+NB: The following is with the UK keyboard layout, but will mostly apply to the US international layout also.
+If you only have the stanard US layout configured, then the AltGr key won't be available for example.

 Viewing the current keyboard mapThe command xkbprint -ll 1 :0.0 -o shift_level_1.ps will output a postscript file giving a pictorial representation of your keyboard map.
 I rendered this for my layout (pc105+gb) and modified it slightly to give: